 Thrift stores, estate and garage sales can be a great place to score a large frame to use for your poster hanging needs.
 Often frames — complete with glass or plexiglass — can be had for a few dollars and used as is or spruced up with a coat of spray paint for a new look.

-If you want to add dimension to your poster and don’t mind a permanent solution, try buying a blank canvas from the art supply store and mounting your poster with a gel medium, such as mod podge or, for the less brave — mounting tape or repositionable mounting spray.
+If you want to add dimension to your poster and don’t mind a permanent solution, try buying a blank canvas from the art supply store and mounting your poster with a gel medium or, for the less brave — mounting tape or repositionable mounting spray.
 (Always test a small spot on the poster first to make sure the ink won’t run!)
-Blank canvases come in many depths to help you create the depth you desire.

 3. Make a poster collage wall